typed-ember/glint/docs/migrating.md

 - `Yields` has become `Blocks`.
 This key has a more complex notional desugaring, but the shorthand is compatible with how `Yields` worked before.
 - `Args` and `PositionalArgs` have been merged into `Args: { Named: ...; Positional: ... }`.
-If your component only has named args, the wrapping layer can be skipped and you can continue to use `Args: MyNamedArgs` as before.
+If your component only has named args (which is true for all Glimmer components and most Ember components), the wrapping layer can be skipped and you can continue to use `Args: MyNamedArgs` as before.

 {% tabs %}
 {% tab title="Glimmer Component Before" %}